mistermicheels/learning-notes/mindset/Pragmatism-imperfectionism.md

 -   Instead of ruminating about mistakes you have made, put that time and energy into fixing the situation or preventing the mistake from happening again
 -   People who admit their mistakes come across as more confident, reliable and relatable than those who pretend to be perfect

+### Focus on what you can control

+-   A lot of things are out of your control, which means it's a waste of energy to stress out over them or try to change them
+-   Instead, focus on what you can control
+-   "Don’t get stuck thinking that you can’t do good work unless something you can’t control changes" (from [Three Growth Strategies for Individual Contributors](https://hackernoon.com/three-growth-strategies-for-individual-contributors-kv4q3zgt))

 ### Focus on putting in the work rather than on the results

 -   Worrying about results steals time and energy that you could otherwise spend on putting in the actual work that is needed to get the results